 O Visa Status

-The O-1 temporary worker visa status is designated for individuals of extraordinary ability in the sciences, education, business, arts or athletics and individuals of extraordinary achievement in the motion picture and television industries.
+The O-1 temporary worker visa status is designated for individuals of extraordinary ability in the sciences, education, business, arts, or athletics and individuals of exceptional achievement in the motion picture and television industries.

 The hiring department must provide documentation to prove that the individual's ability has been demonstrated through sustained national or international acclaim.

-The United States Citizenship & Immigration Services (USCIS) makes the final decision on whether or not the individual qualifies for the O-1 classification.
+The United States Citizenship & Immigration Services (USCIS) decides on whether or not the individual qualifies for the O-1 classification.

 - Receipt of lesser nationally or internationally recognized prizes or awards for excellence in the field.

-- Membership in associations in the field which require outstanding achievements of their members, as judged by recognized experts in the field.
+- Membership in associations in the field requires outstanding achievements of their members, as judged by recognized experts in the area.

-- Evidence of authorship of scholarly articles in the field, in professional journals, or other major media.
+- Evidence of authorship of scholarly articles in the field, professional journals, or other major media.

-- Published material in professional or major trade publications or major media about the applicant's work.
+- Published material about the applicant's work in professional or major trade publications or major media.